galaxyproject/galaxy-hub/src/cloudman/getting-started/index.md

 chose during the launch process.
 It may take a few more minutes to setup the cluster and start Galaxy.
 Once the cluster is ready, a message will be shown saying so.
 At that point, click *Access Galaxy* and start using Galaxy.
-You will probably want to [register a new account](https://vimeo.com/75925027) first - after all, this is your own cluster.
+You will probably want to register a new account (Login or Register > Register) first - after all, this is your own cluster.
 Keep in mind that the account you create on your cloud cluster is separate from an account you might have created on another Galaxy server.